Who Wrote Hebrews? Did Paul?

 Regardless of who who wrote the Letter to the Hebrews, the important thing is that this writing, like the Old Testament before it, is what “the holy Spirit says” (Hebrews 3:7 NAB).
 The fact that the writer does not identify himself by name in the letter does not prove that Paul isn’t the writer.

-The writer wrote with a proud conviction that God had climactically made himself known “through his Son” Jesus (Hebrews 1:1,2 NLT; 10:19).
-This also fits Paul (Acts 17:2,3,30,31; 28:23).
+The writer wrote with a confident conviction that God had climactically made himself known “through his Son” Jesus (Hebrews 1:1,2 NLT; 10:19).
+This also fits Paul, who preached this message (Acts 17:2,3,30,31; 28:23).

 Another thing to keep in mind, is that, if the writer is not Paul, knowing who the writer is would add little to our understanding in any case.
 Both the writer of the letter and the intended recipients are very familiar with the Old Testament in the Greek translation, known as the Greek Septuagint (LXX).